Building Safety Programme: privacy note

 4. With whom we will be sharing the data

-DLUHC may share building information and personal data collected from data providers, in the form of email addresses and telephone numbers, with other government departments and agencies, including regulators, local authorities and housing associations (and their representative bodies), the National Fire Chiefs Council and local fire and rescue authorities only in pursuance of the programme’s aim.
+MHCLG may share building information and personal data collected from data providers, in the form of email addresses and telephone numbers, with other government departments and agencies including regulators, strategic authorities, local authorities, housing associations (and their representative bodies), the National Fire Chiefs Council, local fire and rescue authorities, and its delivery partners only in pursuance of the Remediation Portfolio’s aim.

 We may also share the data collected with the authorities investigating the fire at Grenfell Tower, for example, with the Metropolitan Police Service and the Grenfell Tower Inquiry where necessary to do so.
-Additionally, and where necessary in contributing to the programme’s aim, DLUHC may also share data received with the appropriate building owners and developers of buildings, and other relevant organisations.
+Additionally, and where necessary in contributing to the portfolio’s aim, MHCLG may also share data received with the appropriate building owners and developers of buildings, and other relevant organisations.

-In limited circumstances, DLUHC may share data with its agents and/or service providers where they are processing data on our behalf or with other organisations in pursuance of the programme’s aims.
+In limited circumstances, MHCLG may share data with its agents and/or service providers where they are processing data on our behalf or with other organisations in pursuance of the portfolio’s aims.

 This is in accordance with Article 5(1)(b) of the Data Protection Act 2018 which states that: